amlorenzo/ftpserver/README.md

 ### Technologies Used

-The project leverages a combination of modern technologies and frameworks to provide a robust and scalable SFTP server solution.
-Below is a list of key technologies used in this project:
 #### Core Technologies
 - **Java 21**: The primary programming language used for the project.
 - **Spring Boot 3.3.1**: Provides a robust framework for building Java-based applications, enabling easy setup and rapid development.